Local Poetry Reading Series

 North Shore Writers Festival annually presented in partnership with the North Vancouver City Library, North Vancouver District Public Library, and West Vancouver Memorial Library.

 Vancouver Writers Fest: holds an annual festival every autumn of international and Canadian authors plus other wonderful events throughout the year.
-(2020 was online, 2021 was a hybrid festival of online and live events)

 Word Vancouver: An annual free public festival in the autumn, featuring readings, panels and workshops, with other events through the year.